sbacic/focal-css/README.md

 Focal-CSS
 ===========
 Focal-CSS is a CSS-only solution to maintaining image focal points in different resolutions.
 By default, images resize/crop from the top left corner regardless of where the image's focal (or center of attention) point is.
+Focal-CSS changes this so that your image's center of attention is always visible.

 Installation
 ------------